NOMAD1981/project-one/README.md

 ### Wireframes & Site Structure

 -   The wireframes illustrate the main desktop visual, largely a two column design, with notes to reference the change to a one column layout on smaller screens.
 Approximate dimensions and structure are included, with some slight changes made during the development process.
--   On advice of my project leader, Kasia, the wireframes are hand-drawn, as oppose to the using Photoshop or Adobe XD as I had intended on doing inititally.
+-   On advice of my project leader, Kasia, the wireframes are hand-drawn, as oppose to the using Photoshop or Adobe XD as I had intended on doing initially.

     - Home Page Wireframe - [view wireframe](assets/readme-images/home-page-mockup.jpg)
     - Schedule Page Wireframe - [view wireframe](assets/readme-images/schedule-page-mockup.jpg)